Postgraduate Information Session

 Where: United States Studies Centre, Institute Building (H03), City Road, The University of Sydney

-- Dr Adam Lockyer, Lecturer in US Politics and Foreign Policy, US Studies Centre
+Lecturer in History and American Studies, US Studies Centre

-Brendon joined the US Studies Centre at the University of Sydney in 2008 as Associate Professor in American Politics.
+Brendon joined the United States Studies Centre at the University of Sydney in 2008 as Associate Professor in American Politics.
 He is the Director of Teaching and Learning at the Centre and the coordinator of the American Studies program at the University of Sydney.

 Brendon was a Fulbright Fellow at Georgetown University in 2006, the Australian Scholar at the Woodrow Wilson Center in Washington DC in 2008 and a Visiting Fellow at the University of Cambridge in 2012.
 He is the editor of seven books on anti-Americanism and has also published articles and books on American welfare policy, presidential politics, US foreign policy, and Australian-American relations.
 He has taught courses on American domestic politics and foreign affairs, and supervised theses on a variety of topics such as anti-Americanism, neoconservatism, the Iraq War and presidential politics.
 He is a regular commentator in the Australian media on American politics and foreign policy.

 - 2013 Postgraduate Information Session: What next for the US in Syria?

 - 2012 Postgraduate Information Session: America at a crossroad

 - 2011 Postgraduate Information Session: With special guest Bob Carr